-Circulation in Computer Science (CCS) is an international, peer reviewed, open access journal, publishing high-quality original articles on all aspects of computer science.
+Circulation in Computer Science (CCS Archive) is an international, peer reviewed, open access journal, publishing high-quality original articles on all aspects of computer science.
 CCS is published by the CSL Press, NY, USA.
 The primary objective of the journal is to publish cutting-edge research papers with crucial interdisciplinary flavor of the field by including articles that address the key topics from the differing perspectives of computer science.
 The secondary objective of this journal is to widen the major technical advances of broad general interest.

 CCS Archive aims to foster the synergistic integration of diverse areas in the field of computer science, such as human-computer interaction, software engineering, vision, artificial and computational intelligence etc. The journal Circulation in Computer Science bridges the gap between theory and practice and serves to stimulate interaction between researchers, engineers, and practitioners from academia, industry, and government.